Boat Operators Anti-Terrorism Training (BOAT)Up one level

 Prerequisites for Attendance

 The student must be a law enforcement officer whose duties include protecting high value assets in the marine environment.
 Upon arrival for training in the BOAT, students must have at least a basic knowledge, ability, and skill level necessary to operate a vessel 30 feet in length with twin outboard propulsion units on inland waterways.
 The BOAT program is not intended to teach basic seamanship and students that are unable to operate a vessel safely will be immediately removed from the program.
 Although not mandatory, the IBOT program is a good prerequisite for attendance.
-Students must be in good physical condition, capable of meeting established FLETC Practical Exercise Performance Requirements (PEPRs) while enduring long periods of strenuous underway boat operations.
+Students must be in good physical condition, capable of meeting established FLETC Physical Performance Requirements (PPRs) while enduring long periods of strenuous underway boat operations.